In search for effective ads, U.S. TV operators mine viewer data

 Online credit card applications in those areas more than doubled, said Andrew Ward, a group vice president for Comcast Spotlight, the advertising sales division of Comcast Cable.

-Comcast plans to use the technology to make its own TV advertising more efficient by avoiding ads that promote its "triple play" offer, combining phone, Internet and cable services in a single package, to subscribers who already have it.
+Comcast plans to use the technology to make its TV own advertising more efficient, it says, by avoiding ads that promote its "triple play" offer -- combining phone, Internet and cable services in a single package -- to subscribers who already take it.
 Instead, those customers might get a pitch for Comcast's home security offering.

 The ads have potential, but there are hurdles before the technology becomes widespread, said Jeff Minsky, director of emerging media at media agency OMD.